 Supervision, Direction and Control (SDC), and its impact on the industry

-In 2016, Supervision, Direction and Control (SDC) – legislation designed to stop umbrella company employees from benefitting from tax relief on a majority of expenses, including travel and subsistence – went live.
+In 2016, new Supervision, Direction and Control (SDC) legislation went live.
+These robust rules prevent umbrella company employees from claiming tax relief on most business expenses, including travel and subsistence.

 Workers in permanent employment don’t have access to the same tax breaks, and as a result, SDC was arguably the government’s way of levelling the playing field for all workers.

 The legislation had a massive impact on the sector.
 Claiming tax relief on travel and subsistence expenses was one of the major benefits of using an umbrella company.
-However, SDC meant a large percentage of those using umbrellas could no longer take advantage of the tax relief.
+However, SDC meant many of those using umbrellas could no longer take advantage of the tax relief.

-An umbrella employee is considered under supervision if they have to report to a senior member of staff and are not an authoritative member of the workforce.
-Supervision can also mean that a senior team member can hand down disciplinary action – if it’s necessary.
+An umbrella employee is considered under supervision if they have to report to a senior staff member and are not an authoritative member of the workforce.
+Supervision can also mean that a senior team member can take disciplinary action if necessary.

 Direction means that the umbrella employee is given instructions about completing their work.
-If there is a manager on the site who has the authority to tell the worker how to do specific aspects of their job – direction applies.
+If a manager on the site has the authority to tell the worker how to do specific aspects of their job – direction applies.

-An umbrella employee is subjected to control if they can be moved around by someone at their place of work or told to stop doing what they’re working on and start something else.
-Control also applies if an umbrella employee is asked to go to a different site to work – regardless of how long they are required to do it for.
+An umbrella employee is subject to control if they can be moved around by someone at their place of work or told to stop doing what they’re working on and start something else.
+Control also applies if an umbrella employee is asked to go to a different site to work—regardless of how long they are required to do it.

 SDC will always apply to some jobs

-The SDC rules will always apply to some jobs because there will be a senior member of the team with instructions that involve supervising, directing, or controlling other members of staff.
+The SDC rules will always apply to some jobs because a senior team member will have instructions that involve supervising, directing, or controlling other staff members.

 How do umbrella companies approach SDC?

-Umbrella companies usually handle SDC in two ways – they have a strict SDC questionnaire in place, or they will deny any employee from claiming tax relief on expenses.
+Umbrella companies usually handle SDC in two ways: they have a strict SDC questionnaire in place or prevent all employees from claiming tax relief on expenses.

-As the name suggests, an SDC questionnaire is a series of questions that a worker must answer about their assignment, and it’s imperative they are honest.
+As the name suggests, an SDC questionnaire is a series of questions that workers must answer about their assignment.
+It’s imperative that they are honest.

 Once all the questions are answered, the umbrella company will then carefully assess the responses and decide whether SDC applies.

-In the extremely unlikely event that the worker’s responses indicate they’re not subject to SDC, the umbrella will investigate further by reviewing the contract and discussing the working arrangements with the agency, and possibly end-hirer.
+In the improbable event that the worker’s responses indicate they’re not subject to SDC, the umbrella will investigate further by reviewing the contract and discussing the working arrangements with the agency and possibly the end-hirer.

 Interestingly, umbrella companies that have SDC questionnaires are few and far between.
-Since the introduction of the legislation, almost every umbrella employee has been found to be subject to SDC and has failed associated questionnaires handed to them.
+Since the introduction of the legislation, almost every umbrella employee is subject to SDC and has failed associated questionnaires handed to them.

-Therefore, many of the UK’s leading umbrellas don’t allow any of their employees to claim tax relief on travel and subsistence expenses – by completely disallowing expense claims.
+Therefore, many of the UK’s leading umbrellas completely disallow expense claims by employees and don’t allow them to claim tax relief on travel and subsistence expenses.

 Not only does this save the umbrella time by reducing administration, but it also stops any confrontation from employees who are certain they’re not subject to SDC when they are.